o2r-project/reference-implementation/README.md

 ```
 SHIPPER_REPO_TOKENS={"zenodo": "<your Zenodo token>", "zenodo_sandbox": "<your Zenodo Sandbox token>", "download": "" }
 ```

-#### Elasticsearch host preparation

-The implementation uses an [Elasticsearch](http://elastic.co) document search engine.
-Elasticsearch requires the ability to create many memory-mapped areas ([mmaps](https://en.wikipedia.org/wiki/Mmap)s) for fast access.
-The usual "max map count" setting is [configured to low on many computers](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/_maximum_map_count_check.html).

-You may have to configure `vm.max_map_count` on the host to be at least `262144`, e.g. on Linux via `sysctl`.
-You can find instructions for all hosts (including Docker Toolbox) in the [Elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/docker.html#docker-cli-run-prod-mode).

 ### Build images from source and run